Installation, Configuration and Operation on Linux

 config/

-odilon.properties is is Odilon's main configuration file, Other config files (like log4j2.xml for error logging)
+odilon.properties is Odilon's main configuration file, Other config files (like log4j2.xml for error logging)

 examples/